NTUMMIO/MRI-styled-PET/README.md

  ```

 ## Usage
-1. Make sure your image input directory is structured as below,
+1. Make sure your image directory is structured as below,
 ```
-your_image_dir
+your_image_folder
 ├─── subject001
 │    └─── PET.nii
 │    └─── MRI.nii